Unity-Technologies/ml-agents/README.md

 ## Creating an Environment

-The _Agents SDK_, including example environment scenes is localted in `unity-environment` folder.
+The _Agents SDK_, including example environment scenes is located in `unity-environment` folder.
 For requirements, instructions, and other information, see the contained Readme and the relevant [wiki page](../../wiki/Making-a-new-Unity-Environment).